Rabbi Robin S. Sparr, Director firstname.lastname@example.org 508.736.5555

-Derech eretz means, “the way of the land,” but really it is about respectful behavior.
+Derech Eretz: Derech eretz means “the way of the land,” but really it is just the Jewish way of describing the kind of respectful behavior to which we aspire.
 We hope to create an environment in which derech eretz is observed, and teachers and students feel respected and valued by each other at all times.
 All individuals have the right to experience respectful treatment and in return will act respectfully toward all others.

-We also ask that everyone act responsibly toward every area of the building, including classrooms, bathrooms, lobby, and public areas both within and outside our building, and help to keep our spaces neat, clean, and cared for.
+We also ask that everyone act responsibly toward every area of the building, including classrooms, bathrooms, and public areas both within and outside our suite and building, and help to keep our spaces neat, clean, and cared for.

 We hope everyone, both children and adults, will feel an integral part of our community.
 While we recognize close friendships often develop, we want to emphasize to both students and parents that no one should be excluded from social interaction.
 We – parents and teachers – can teach this most important lesson by reinforcing this position at home, discouraging cliques, and modeling inclusion.